pereira-a/blog/_pages/about.md

 - Containerization
 - Kubernetes

 I'm creating this blog to use it as a dump for "crumbs" of information, work, or investigation performed by me (therefore the name 'brain crumbs').
-By doing so, I expect to have a where I can organize my thoughts and revisit to read some ideas or recipes used in the past.
+By doing so, I expect to have a place where I can organize my thoughts and revisit to read some ideas or recipes used in the past.